marcadam/Yelp/README.md

 - [x] Search results page
    - [x] Map view zooms to fit business annotations.
    - [x] Scroll to top of list after new search or filtering of current search.
+   - [x] Animate between the table and map views
 - [x] Filter page
    - [x] Sort by filter should expand as in the real Yelp app.
 - [x] Restaurant detail page